fdesign1/matiCV-modern3/content/authors/admin/_index.md

     date_end: 2020-06-01
     summary: |
       - Full sites analysis and approval for developers to introduce monetizable advertisements.
-      - Web analysis, ads positioning.
+      - Analyze websites and determine optimal ad positioning
-      - Quality assistance for the project in Krakow and Dublin.
+      - Support quality control processes for projects in Krakow and Dublin
-      - App reviewing in Spanish and English.
+      - Evaluate applications in both Spanish and English to ensure compliance and functionality.

 # Skills